 A vector that represents the position of a point with reference to a fixed point is called position vector

-A vector having the same magnitude as that of given vector but opposite direction is called negative vector.
+A vector having the same magnitude as that of the given vector but the opposite direction is called a negative vector.

 - A vector whose magnitude is zero and has no direction,it may have all directions is said to be a null vector.A null vector can be obtained by adding two or more vectors.

 If two vectors have the same direction but the different magnitude is called parallel or like vectors.